Auxilium Mentoring Program

 - Have the desire to serve as a trusted friend and colleague to incoming freshmen students.

-- Contact their mentees by August, at least one week before the start of APU’s Freshman Orientation.
+- Contact their mentees by August, at least one week before the start of APU’s New Student Orientation.

 - Attend the Auxilium Ice Cream Social on the first Thursday of the semester to meet their mentees.

 - Meet with mentees at least two other times during the fall semester (i.e. coffee, meal, Honors Colloquia event, other event).

 All peer mentors will be expected to meet with the Honors College Student Advisory Board at their last meeting of the fall semester to evaluate the Auxilium Peer Mentoring Program.